 Clemente Park and Playground—Philadelphia, PA

 Named for legendary baseball player and humanitarian Roberto Clemente, this park and sprayground is located in the Spring Garden section of the city.
-It also offers a safe outdoor space for after-school activities.
+It also offers a safe outdoor space for after-school activities and summer camps.

 Dilworth Plaza— Philadelphia, PA